Перейти до вмісту

 Answer

-• Argo Workflows installed (from Module 1)
+• Argo Workflows installed in the argo-events namespace

 Terminal window